 Athletes require around 2 – 3 times the DRIs for protein.

-Ideally, the requirements need to be calculated based on lean body weight of the person.
+Ideally, the requirements must be calculated based on the person’s lean body weight.

 The highest quality proteins possible should be a large part of the diet.

-Protein supplements and tablets of amino acids need to be used for fortification of the dietary proteins from the food sources.
+Protein supplements and tablets of amino acids need to be used to fortify dietary proteins from food sources.

-Protein should be taken in with each meal, but not right before events.
+Protein should be taken with each meal, but not before events.

 BCAAs can be taken to fortify food proteins and during exercise to possibly spare the muscle tissue from being used as energy.
-Protein powders can be used also.
+Protein powders can also be used.

-Calcium and vitamin B6 need to be increased for athletes that have diets high in protein and need to be a part of the formulations of amino acids for growing muscles and recovering from work.
+Calcium and vitamin B6 need to be increased for athletes with diets high in protein and need to be a part of the formulations of amino acids for growing muscles and recovering from work.

-Amino acids individually should be taken in combo for releasing hormones, detoxifying from ammonia, relaxing, and simulating.
+Amino acids should be combined to release hormones, detoxify from ammonia, relax, and stimulate.